Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 ├── scripts/ ← Repository for scripts created by Claude Code

-You don't need to create this full structure at the beginning.
-Just having the claude-work folder is enough.
-Subfolders will naturally develop as you use it.
+You don't need to create this entire structure at the beginning.
+The claude-work folder is sufficient.
+Subfolders will naturally increase as you use it.

 Step 4: Create CLAUDE.md

-After creating the folder, the next step is to create CLAUDE.md.
+After creating the folder, the next step is creating CLAUDE.md.
 This might be the most important step for non-engineers.

 What is CLAUDE.md?

 CLAUDE.md is a configuration file that Claude Code automatically reads at startup.
-You can write it in plain Japanese (or any language).
+You can write it in plain Japanese/English.

 Think of it as a "handover document" for a new team member.